devRMoreira/42_so_long/mapcheck.md

 1P0011E000001
 1111111111111

-• The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.

-If the map contains a duplicates characters (exit/start), you should display an error message.

-• The map must be rectangular.
-• The map must be closed/surrounded by walls.
-If it’s not, the program must return an error.
 • You have to check if there’s a valid path in the map.
 • You must be able to parse any kind of map, as long as it respects the above rules.